virtual-labs/exp-file-format-converter-au/experiment/theory.md

 ### Introduction
 &nbsp;

-A biological sequence is represented as a single, continuous molecule of nucleic acid (DNA, RNA) or protein.
-A database refers to a structured collection of information for providing data in a computer-readable form.
-In the case of a protein database, it explains basic units of the given protein, and properties of proteins such as the name of the protein, length, and specific amino acid sequences.
-File formats are important for storing managing and exchanging data in science and engineering communities.
-Basically, a file format is a standard method for encoding biological information that can be stored as a computer file.
+A biological sequence represents a single, continuous molecule of nucleic acid (DNA, RNA) or protein.
+These sequences become meaningful when they are annotated and stored in different databases.
+A database is a structured collection of data that can be read and retrieved when required.
+In the case of protein databases, it explains the basic units of a given protein and properties of proteins, such as the name of the protein, length, and specific amino acid sequences.
+All the annotations need to be displayed uniformly so that the data becomes understandable for anybody who wants to know more about the data.
+File formats were brought to create this uniformity among the scientific community.
 In a broader sense, it is noted that file formats extend to achieve uniformity in the presentation of biological sequences.
-Recent advances in software tools for analyzing biological information marked the need for standard file formats for the usage and exchange of biological data for educational and research purposes.
-Various bioinformatics software has been explored for solving the difficulties associated with encoding complicated genomic knowledge which demands a distinct sequence format.
-A number of file formats for representing nucleotides (DNA and RNA) and protein were available in public domains.
+These formats are essential for storing, managing, and exchanging data in science and engineering communities.
+A file format is a standard method for encoding biological information that can be stored as a computer file.
+Recent advances in software tools for analyzing biological information marked the need for common file formats for the usage and exchange of biological data for educational and research purposes.
+Various bioinformatics software has been explored to solve the difficulties associated with encoding complicated genomic knowledge that demands a distinct sequence format.
+Several file formats for representing nucleotides (DNA and RNA) and proteins were available in public domains.

 &nbsp;

 ### Overview of File formats used in Bioinformatics
 &nbsp;

-A file format, often known as a file extension, represents structured data within a computer file so that software can access and understand data, and properly understand the data that can process it further.
-In bioinformatics, for example for sequence analysis, there exists different file formats such as alignment file formats and annotation file formats.
+A file format, often known as a file extension, represents structured data within a computer file so that any software can access and understand data that can be further analyzed to solve different life science problems.
+In bioinformatics, for example, for sequence analysis, different file formats exist such as alignment, phylogenetics, and annotation.

 A few advantages of file formats in bioinformatics are listed:

-   •	File formats were developed with specific purposes for providing compatibility per specific software in computational research.
-Examples included structure vsualizations diagrams and mappings of biological sequences.
+   •	File formats were developed to provide compatibility per specific software in computational research.
+Examples include structure visualizations diagrams and mappings of biological sequences.

    •	Easiness in data processing efficiency.